xiangyu-peng/xiangyu-peng.github.io/_pages/about.md

 **Update**

+**OCT 30, 2020** Acceptance of my Paper: _Detecting and Adapting to Novelty in Games_ by Creativity and Robotics workshop at ICSR 2020.

 **OCT 23, 2020** Acceptance of my Paper: _Improving Neural Storytelling with Commonsense Inferences_ by NeurIPS WiML 2020.

 **OCT 12, 2020** Acceptance of my Paper: _Reducing Non-Normative Text Generation from Language Models Reducing Non-Normative Text Generation from Language Models_ by INLG 2020.